philcali/scalendar/README.md

 // Normalcy
 // 3 is March
-// Include these enumerations is you get confused
+// Include these enumerations if you get confused
 // ie: What day is Sunday?
 0, 1, 7?
 Use Day.Sunday
 import Month._
 import Day._